arXiv/admin-webapp/README.md

 You should be able to go to a page like  http://localhost:5000/login  or  http://localhost:5000/register

 While developing, it's best to open up dev.arxiv.org/admin for legacy Tapir so you can make changes freely.
 In some cases it can be helpful to open up production Tapir at arxiv.org/admin, but tread carefully so you don't unintentionally modify a user profile.
+In most cases, however, there isn't too much to worry about.

 # Running the tests